couchand/aykroyd/README.md

 ### More Details

-See the example project directory `aykroyd-example` for more details.
+See the example project directory `aykroyd-example/` for more details.

 ## Contributing